heremaps/com.here.validate.svrl/README.md

 - `args.validate.check.case` - Comma separated list of words which have a specified capitalization
 - `args.validate.color` - When set, errors and warnings are Output highlighted using ANSI color codes
 - `args.validate.mode` - Validation reporting mode.
 The following values are supported:
 	- `strict`	 - Outputs both warnings and errors.
 Fails on errors and warnings.
 	- `default`  - Outputs both warnings and errors.
 Fails on errors only
 	- `lax`		 - Ignores all warnings and outputs errors only.
 Fails on Errors only
 	- `report`	 - Creates an SVRL file
+	- `fix-dita` - Updates existing DITA files and automatically fixes as many errors as possible
 - `svrl.customization.dir` - Specifies the customization directory
 - `svrl.ruleset.file` - Specifies severity of the rules to apply.
 If this parameter is not present, default severity levels will be used.
 - `svrl.filter.file` - Specifies the location of the XSL file used to filter the echo output.
 If this parameter is not present, the default echo output format will be used.